Swimming

 ALL SWIMMING KIT MUST BE LABELLED WITH YOUR CHILD'S NAME AND CLASS

-What not to wear in the pool
+What clothing not to wear in the pool

 The important thing to note is that clothing shouldn’t be overly baggy or made of heavy materials such as denim or wool.
 These can become water logged and heavy, making it difficult to swim or float.
 It is also important to make sure pieces of clothing can not get stuck in filters or other parts of a pool, which makes lycra a good material to wear.